Image

 The answer to whether AWS Lambda function executes faster on ARM vs x86 architecture, is as often: “it depends”.

-From the benchmark we performed at Amanox Solutions, the rule of thumb seems to be that – for now:
+From the benchmark we performed at Axians Amanox, the rule of thumb seems to be that – for now:

 The bottom line is that you need to test for your particular applications and test all functions individually depending on the operation they perform.
 The results will probably show that you will need to run a mix of both.